 Accessible Professional Development

 An effective professional development solution is about more than just registration processes, tracking hours, and compliance monitoring, although all of that is important.
 It’s about professional growth.
-Sometimes teachers know what they need, and other times their principals, leader teachers, and mentors can help them figure it out.
-But there will be times when these advisors aren’t available; and educators need a resource they can turn to, that is accessible any time, with professional development offerings tailored to their individual needs and learning styles.
+Sometimes teachers know what they need, and other times their principals, leader teachers and mentors can help them figure it out.
+However, there will be times when these advisors aren’t available and educators need a resource they can turn to — an accessible resource at any time, with professional development offerings tailored to their individual needs and learning styles.

 Professional Development for All Employees

 When we think about professional development, we tend to think in terms of teachers, because they’re the ones who spend the most time in front of students.
 But why stop at teachers?
 Principals, counselors, bus drivers, any employee working at a school in some way impacts students.
 These employees need, and deserve, to be supported in their career aspirations.
 All employees should be encouraged to take ownership of managing their professional learning, while enhancing their instructional capacity or role within the district.

 When we first started working with a large district on the east coast, each department was offering professional development in different systems, catalogs and websites.
 There was no district directive to mandate a comprehensive PD approach or single technology solution since each department liked their own process and had their own catalog.
 During this time, employees carried all their PD paper transcripts in purple folders as a way to personally manage hours for certification across the departments and show compliance.